 – “It’s hard to predict, and the development moves fast.
 It’s crucial that we prepare our students for a flexible future where technology changes rapidly – but where their insight and creativity still hold great value.”

-All impressions from FMX mentioned above are Moen’s own.
 This interview was conducted and written in Norwegian and translated with the help of chatGPT.

 This year, we’re taking to the sea — the event will take place on a boat, offering a unique setting for the awards ceremony and a chance for the entire community to connect and celebrate another year of excellence in visual storytelling, technical achievement, and artistic innovation.